 In addition, we’ll look at some insurance coverage that a spa or salon should also carry.

-Worker’s Compensation insures your employees from any on the job injury.
+Workers' compensation insures your employees from any on the job injury.
 This policy will cover medical treatment, rehab, and pay a portion of earnings until the employee returns to work.
-In return for this type of coverage, in most cases it prohibits the employee for suing the business.
+In return for this type of coverage, in most cases, it prohibits the employee from suing the business.
 This coverage must be purchased separately.

 Two other forms of liability insurance should be considered by the salon owner.

 Salon owners need to work with a licensed insurance professional to best determine the proper coverage for the business.
 An insurance professional will walk you through the types of coverage available and how best to develop a complete insurance package.